terinjokes/gulp-uglify/README.md

 `true` for the `outSourceMap` option.
 The file object’s path will be based on the input file’s, with ‘.map’ appended.

-Input source maps are no supported by this plugin at this time.
+Inline input source maps (e.g. from Browserify's debug mode) are supported by passing `inSourceMap: true`.
+Other input source maps are not supported by this plugin at this time.